 Cleaning station - a facility that provides cleaning services for transport tanks, which may include internal cleaning of the tank container, external cleaning, or both.
-Can be owned by the shipper or operating as a separate business.
+It can be owned by the shipper or operated as a separate business.

 CMR - The CMR Convention (full title Convention on the Contract for the International Carriage of Goods by Road) is a United Nations convention that was signed in Geneva on 19 May 1956.
-It relates to various legal issues concerning transportation of cargo by road.
-It has been ratified by the majority of European states.
+It relates to various legal issues concerning the transportation of cargo by road.
+The majority of European states has ratified it.